Adam Kidan: Early life and education

-Kidan spent his early life in Brooklyn, New York.
-He attended John Dewey High School and was the president of the Social Science Club and editor-in-chief of the school newspaper, The Gadfly.
-In 1998, Kidan returned to John Dewey High School as graduation keynote speaker.
+Kidan grew up in Brooklyn, New York, in a Jewish family.
+He attended John Dewey High School, where he served as president of the Social Science Club and editor-in-chief of the school newspaper, The Gadfly.
+In 1998, Kidan returned to John Dewey High School as its graduation keynote speaker.

-He went to college at George Washington University, and received a Juris Doctor from Brooklyn Law School along with the American Jurisprudence Award in legal writing and research in 1989.
-He was also active in the national office of College Republicans.
+He attended George Washington University as an undergraduate and earned a Juris Doctor from Brooklyn Law School in 1989, where he was awarded the American Jurisprudence Award in legal writing and research.
+During this period he was active in the national office of the College Republicans.